 a.
 Springs and liners may have scratches or rust and show a lot of tarnishing.

 b.
 Camping/Utility knives might have damaged, replaced or missing bails.

 b.
-Blades are very loose or difficult to open/close.
-They are usually much shorter, or one blade may be broken or missing.
+Blades may be very loose or difficult to open/close.
+They are usually much shorter, or one blade may be

 c.
-Blade chips or deep scratches are visible and may effect the blades use.
+Blade chips or deep scratches may be visible and may effect the blades use.

 d.
 Some blades could have heavy rust, pitting and tarnishing.